contentauth/c2pa-python/docs/native-resources-management.md

 ### Troubleshooting

-- If an attribute is set only in `__init__`, an instance built by `_wrap_native_handle()` will not have it, because that path never runs `__init__`.
+- An attribute set only in `__init__` is missing on an instance built by `_wrap_native_handle()`, because that path never runs `__init__`.
 The failure shows up later as an `AttributeError` from whichever method reads the attribute, often `_release()` during cleanup.
-Declare attributes in `_init_attrs()` and call it from `__init__`.
+Attributes belong in `_init_attrs()`, which `__init__` calls.

-- If `_init_attrs()` is called after an FFI call that can raise, and the call fails, `_release()` will access attributes that do not exist yet and crash with `AttributeError`.
-Call it immediately after `super().__init__()`, before anything that can fail.
+- `_init_attrs()` called after an FFI call that can raise leaves `_release()` accessing attributes that do not exist yet when that call fails, crashing with `AttributeError`.
+It belongs immediately after `super().__init__()`, before anything that can fail.

 - Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object; `_swap_handle()` requires the resource to be active and the replacement non-null.
-Assigning the fields yourself gives up both, and the resulting bugs (an ACTIVE object with a null handle, or a silently discarded pointer) surface far from their cause.
+Direct assignment gives up both, and the resulting bugs (an ACTIVE object with a null handle, or a silently discarded pointer) surface far from their cause.

-- If `_release()` raises, the exception is silently swallowed by `_cleanup_resources()`.
-It will not be visible unless logs are checked.
-Define a lifecycle for managed resources so `_release()` can check whether they need releasing.
-Wrap the actual release call in try/except as a fallback for unexpected failures.
+- A `_release()` that raises has its exception silently swallowed by `_cleanup_resources()`, visible only in the logs.
+A small lifecycle for managed resources lets `_release()` check whether they need releasing; the actual release call wrapped in try/except is a fallback for unexpected failures.

-- `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls).
-Make sure it handles being called on an already-cleaned-up object.
+- `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls), so it must handle being called on an already-cleaned-up object.
 Setting attributes to `None` after closing them is the standard pattern.

 - Calling `c2pa_free` directly is not recommended. `ManagedResource` handles this.
 A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`. `ManagedResource` relies on this guard so the unknown-ownership failure paths can free eagerly without risking a double-free.
-Still, do not free manually — the lifecycle owns the pointer and bypassing it defeats the state checks.
+A manual free is still wrong — the lifecycle owns the pointer and bypassing it defeats the state checks.

-- If a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
+- When a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
 The parent listed first in the class definition wins.
-If the ABC is listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
-Always list the class with the concrete implementation first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).
+With the ABC listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
+The class with the concrete implementation therefore comes first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).

-- If two parent classes define the same method or property with different concrete implementations, the MRO silently picks the first one.
-This can cause subtle bugs where the wrong implementation is used.
-When combining multiple inheritance with shared property names, verify the MRO with `ClassName.__mro__` or `ClassName.mro()` to confirm the expected resolution order.
+- When two parent classes define the same method or property with different concrete implementations, the MRO silently picks the first one, which can cause subtle bugs where the wrong implementation is used.
+With shared property names across multiple inheritance, `ClassName.__mro__` or `ClassName.mro()` confirms the expected resolution order.